-I wasn’t pretty,
+I wasn’t pretty, smart or talented.

 When I was about fourteen and blossomed into a pretty young girl, the world began to notice me, and for the first time in my life, I felt like I had value.
 There was something about me people finally liked, and they complimented me on my appearance.

-It fed a hungry monster inside me that was starving for affirmation.
+Compliments fed a hungry monster inside me that was starving for affirmation.

 My dear Uncle John noticed I was beginning to apply more and more eyeliner and eyeshadow, and he would take my face gently in his hands, look into my soul and say:

 “Cindy, you are lovely you don’t need all this makeup.”

 He made me feel as though I was the loveliest creature this world had ever laid eyes on, but he said it as though he saw my beauty from the inside out: and not the other way around.
 Uncle John caused me to feel valued for the right reasons.
 He was pleading with me to see what he saw.

 He affected the wanna-be supermodel in me.